kugurerdem/rugu.dev/content/english/blog/understanding-go-gc/index.md

 # How Does The Collection Works?

-The Efficient Go books summarizes how the Go's GC works as follows:
+The Efficient Go book summarizes how Go's GC works as follows:

 > The Go GC implementation can be described as the [concurrent, nongenerational, tri‐color mark and sweep collector](https://www.ardanlabs.com/blog/2018/12/garbage-collection-in-go-part1-semantics.html) implementation.
 Whether invoked by the programmer or by the runtime-based `GOGC` or `GOMEMLIMIT` option, the `runtime.GC()` implementation comprises a few phases.
 The first one is a mark phase that has to:
 >